mit212/lab4_2025/README.md

     </details>

 ### 0.2 UR5 RTDE

+Please note: installing RTDE directly via `pip install ur_rtde` in a terminal may be a viable solution this year.
+In previous years, this has led to errors, but it appears that Universal Robots has fixed the Python libraries so it works fine this year.
+Therefore, the steps below are OPTIONAL, but recommended for anyone on the UR5 subteam.

 For Windows:
 1. Open PowerShell in administrator mode by right-clicking and selecting "Run as administrator".
 2. Enter `wsl --install`.
 This installs Windows Subsystem for Linux (WSL) with Ubuntu as the default distribution.